Pi-Squared-Inc/vsl-sdk/vsl-sdk/examples/faucet/README.md

 | `vsl_server_addr`   | Address and port of the VSL RPC server node.                             |
 | `max_amount`        | Maximum token amount (in atto-tokens) that can be fulfilled per request. |

-For full information please run the examples with the `--help` option.
+For full list of options, please run the examples with the `--help` option.

 ```bash
 cargo run --example faucet-verifier -- --help